Publishing and Sharing Information

 For researchers it can also help to understand who is citing you and how many times your work is being cited.

 Various metrics are used to measure publication impact, including Journal Impact Factors and H-Index.
-LS083 Skills for Researchers Bibliometrics Guide provides an overview of the metrics used, some issues to consider when using them and where to find them.
+Raising Your Research Impact (Word doc 53k) provides an overview of the metrics used, some issues to consider when using them and where to find them.

 Measuring publication impact training- We are happy to arrange information sessions for departments, research groups or individual researchers.
 Email us: firstname.lastname@example.org

-Irrespective of where you choose to publish, you should ensure you comply with the University of Wolverhampton Open Access Publications Policy (Word doc 46k), making all journal articles and conference papers available on an open access basis by depositing a copy in the University Repository WIRE.
+Irrespective of where you choose to publish, you should ensure you comply with the University of Wolverhampton Open Access Publications Policy, making all journal articles and conference papers available on an open access basis by depositing a copy in the University Repository WIRE.

 Assessing the quality of publications